hoaf13/SPOJ_PTIT_CRAWLER/README.md

 This are some packages and an open source tool you must install.
 - pip
 - venv
-- chrome driver (existed in project)
+- chrome driver (existed in project(chrome-driver version 88.) or download the corresponding version of your chrome-browser)
 #### - pip
 ##### on Linux:
 ```sh